 State law requires that information regarding bacterial meningitis be provided to new college students.
 Bacterial meningitis is a serious, potentially deadly disease that can progress extremely fast.
 It is an inflammation of the membranes that surround the brain and spinal cord and can infect the blood.
 The disease can be treated, but those who survive may develop severe health problems and severe disabilities.
 Vaccinations that are effective against 70 percent of the most common types of bacterial meningitis are available and should be considered by those living in close quarters and by college students aged 22 or younger.
-For more information, contact your health care provider, the TSTC Student Nurse's Office, the local or regional Texas Department of Health Office, or www.cdc.gov/meningitis/about/faq.html.
+For more information, visit the Student Health Clinic, a health care provider, the Texas Department of State Health Services, or Centers for Disease Control and Prevention.